clasanch/freecodecamp-exercises-demo/src/data-structures/README.md

 - [x] **Create a Set Class** - ✅ Completed with type-safe element storage
 - [x] **Perform a Union on Two Sets** - ✅ Completed with 100% test coverage
-- [ ] Perform an Intersection on Two Sets of Data
+- [x] **Perform an Intersection on Two Sets of Data** - ✅ Completed with 100% test coverage and optimization
 - [ ] Perform a Difference on Two Sets of Data
 - [ ] Perform a Subset Check on Two Sets of Data
 - [ ] Create and Add to Sets in ES6